-Some of the common reducing agents include metals such as Na, Fe, Zn, Al and non-metals such as C, S, H2.
+Some common reducing agents include metals such as Na, Fe, Zn, Al and non-metals such as C, S, H2.
 Some compounds and also the Hydracids such as HCl, HI, HBr, H2S behave as good reducing agents.
 A brief explanation over some reducing agents are given below-

 - Lithium– Lithium is a chemical element with atomic number 3 and a symbol Li.
 It appears like a soft and silvery-white metal and belongs to the alkali metal group of the periodic table.
 It is said to be a strong reducing agent when placed in solutions.

 - Iodides– The salts of Iodides are said to be mild reducing agents.
 They react with oxygen to give out iodine.
 These also possess various antioxidant properties.

 - Reducing sugars– Reducing sugars are those which behave in a similar as that of the reducing agents because of the free ketone group or a free aldehyde group present.
 All monosaccharides along with disaccharides, polysaccharides, oligosaccharides are said to be reducing sugars.

 Which is the strongest reducing agent?

 Due to the smallest standard reduction potential, lithium is the strongest reduction agent.
 It decreases another substance when something is oxidized, becoming a reduction agent.
 Lithium is, therefore, the most powerful reducing agent.